 I think you’ll agree, Kyo’s expressions are the best.
 What I like about Kyo as a character and the way he’s being depicted in this 2019 anime adaptation is that he wears his heart on his sleeve.
 Whatever emotion he is feeling he is feeling it 100%.
 There’s no inbetween for him and there’s no attempt at building a wall or a facade between what he is feeling right in the here and now and how he reacts.

 Now the cause of his emotionally tumultulous nature is something he does not speak about or allow others to speak about, so he does have his secrets.
 But even then, it is no secret that he is badly scarred by the experience and that scarring is there for all to see even if they aren’t aware of the cause.
+His relationship with the Soma family is a bit odd and definitely at the core of his problems.

 However, despite being a volatile bundle of violence and raw emotions, Kyo’s lack of walls and boundaries make him approachable and even when he’s flying off the handle he does draw others to him.
 He puts himself out into the world and while he might get burned he isn’t backing down.